How to plan retirement in Portugal

 Unless you are already very familiar with Portugal, you should consider making a short trip over to the country to learn more about it and see whether it meets your needs for retirement.
 Some factors to consider include:

-- Buying or renting accommodation within budget and deciding on which areas of the country you prefer
+- Buying or renting accommodation within budget and deciding on which areas to settle;

-A great way to start planning is by checking out the Portugal Expat Guide, as well as local newspapers which will give you a better idea of what life is all about in the country.
+A great way to start planning is by checking out our Portugal Expat Guide, as well as local newspapers, which will give you a better idea of what life is all about in the country.
 This can also give you a feel for local real estate prices, important news issues for expats, and other considerations.

 Best areas to retire in Portugal

-It is famous for its beaches, surfing and affordable real estate.
-In fact, it was once even dubbed the most affordable location for retirees in Europe by Forbes magazine.
+Especially popular with retirees and English-speaking expats in general.
+It is famous for its beaches, surfing, and affordable real estate.
+In fact, it was once even dubbed the most affordable location for retirees in Europe by Forbes magazine (though that is no longer the case).

-Madeira.
-Madeira is an island in the Atlantic Ocean that is located about 1,000km off the Portuguese mainland.
+A pretty off-the-beaten-path option, Madeira is an island in the Atlantic Ocean that is located about 1,000 km off the Portuguese mainland.
 It's a great choice for those who want to stay away from city noise and be one with nature.
 It is also a great destination for exploring what the island lifestyle is all about.
-Note that the cost of living in Madeira is a bit more expensive than Algarve.

-Lisbon.
-Lisbon is the heart of Portugal with a thriving expat community.
+Lisbon is the heart of Portugal, with a thriving expat community.
 If you are looking for all the amenities of big city life, Lisbon won't leave you disappointed.
-Here, you will never be short of things to do and explore: from a variety of events and festivals to museums, restaurants, expat clubs and more.
-If you do want to be close to the city, but want to stay away from hustle and bustle, consider settling on the outskirts of Lisbon.
+Here, you will never be short of things to do and explore in Lisbon, from a variety of events and festivals to museums, restaurants, expat clubs, and more.
+However, Lisbon is also by far the most expensive city in Portugal, and rent prices are outrageous.

-Northern Portugal and Porto.
 Northern Portugal is an area that is often overlooked by newcomers — except for Porto, which has a large expat population.
-However, even beyond Porto, this area has a lot to offer retirees.
-Northern Portugal is known for its beautiful countryside, picturesque mountains, vineyards — and some of the lowest real estate prices in the country.
+However, even beyond Porto, this area has a lot to offer retirees, such as a beautiful countryside, picturesque mountains and vineyards.
+Plus, if you stay away from Porto, the region is also home to some of the lowest real estate prices in the country.

 Retirement visas to Portugal